wlsf82/protractor-helper/docs/CONTRIBUTING.md

 ## Tests

-There are unit and end-to-end tests available to exercise the librariy's code.
+There are unit and end-to-end tests available to exercise the library's code.

 For the unit tests, we use Jasmine.